-Stroudwater Associates, the nation’s leading source for strategic, operational, financial, and clinical strategy for rural and community healthcare, announced today that it has surpassed its impact goals for 2021 and anticipates growth in 2022.
+Stroudwater Associates, the nation’s leading source for strategic, operational, financial, and clinical strategy for rural healthcare, announced today that it has surpassed its impact goals for 2021 and anticipates growth in 2022.

 In 2021, the advisory firm’s clinical team launched a prescription opioid management program to assist primary care clinics and provider practices in managing chronic-pain patients on long-term opioid therapy.
 The clinician-led team worked closely with the University of Washington Department of Family Medicine and Kaiser Permanente Washington Health Research Institute to become practice facilitators of the Six Building Blocks Program.
 Additionally, Stroudwater Associates’ analytics team developed and launched two cloud-based applications to help hospital leaders improve revenue, increase efficiency, and maximize pricing integrity.